HumanAssisted/JACS/README.md

 JACS goal is to introduce no safety vulnerabilities to systems where it is integrated.
 Open to ideas on what cryptography to add next: https://cryptography.rs/, like https://doc.dalek.rs/bulletproofs/index.html.

+A little more abotu how signing works can be found at [Header Validation](./HEADER_VALIDATION.md)

 ### filesystem

 However, filesystem acces can also be turned off completely for documents.
 This means your app passing strings in and out of JACS but can not save().

 By default a directory is used that is configured.
 JACS should not touch any files outside the key directory JACS_KEY_DIRECTORY and the JACS_DIRECTORY.

-There is a feature that can be enabled to attempt to quarantine executable files found in the JACS directory.
-It is untested and somewhat easily circumvented.

 ### private keys

-Private keys are stored in memory with https://docs.rs/secrecy/latest/secrecy/ TODO optionally encrypt private keys on filesystem
+Private keys are stored in memory with https://docs.rs/secrecy/latest/secrecy/ The are also encrypted when on the filesystem if you have set the password with the keys are created.

 ## background